UNIT-Electronics/Uelectronics-ESP32-Arduino-Package/README.md

 ---

-Elevate your projects with the **Uelectronics-ESP32 Arduino Package**, and experience the power of innovation in the palm of your hands.
+Elevate your projects with the DualMCU line of boards and the Uelectronics-ESP32 Arduino Package, experiencing the power of innovation right at your fingertips.